aherbert/gdsc-smlm/docs/calibration_plugins.rst

     The CDF is a simulation of 1 photon captured by an EM-CCD camera with gain 40 and read noise 13.
 The model is the ``Poisson+Gamma+Gaussian approximation`` as used in ``Peak Fit``.
 The magenta line shows the count for the maximum distance between the two CDF curves.
 The p-value is the significance of the  Kolmogorov Smirnov test for this distance.

-.. index:: camera model fisher information analysis
+.. index:: !
+Camera Model Fisher Information Analysis

 Camera Model Fisher Information Analysis
 ----------------------------------------